avstaim/LightJson/README.md

-LightJson is a simple lightweight Java library for working with JSON for those who don't want heavy implementations as Google GSON, etc...
+LightJson is a simple lightweight Java library for working with JSON is designed to be light, fast, simple and easy to use.

 **Using LightJson**